Fortune-Adekogbe/long-distance-ev-travel/README.md

-# long-distance-ev-travel
+# Shell Eco-Marathon
+# Pitch the Future: Long Distance EV Travel
-# A repository containing the notebooks and data used to generate and visualize data.
+`A repository containing the notebooks and data used to generate and visualize data.`